Highest UV levels are during summer

 UV levels tend to be higher in autumn than in spring, as ozone levels are lowest (most depleted) in autumn, and highest in spring.

-NIWA research has found only small long-term changes in UVI due to ozone depletion since the 1990s.
+However, NIWA research has found only small long-term changes in UVI due to ozone depletion since the 1990s.
 Cloud cover and seasonal variation in sun angle were more dominant factors in UV levels than ozone levels in the past 20 years .

-New Zealand has high UV levels internationally
+New Zealand has high UV levels in contrast to other countries

 New Zealand and Australia have the highest incidence rate for melanoma in the world.
 Read the latest statistics about melanoma on the melanoma webpage.